SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 **⚠️Replace the address with your address⚠️**

-# 👾 Optional one click run for Windows or WSL or systemd (tmux) service for Linux:
+# 👾 Optional one click run for Windows, WSL or Linx native systemd (tmux) service:

 ## **🪟 Windows native (running .exe directly on windows machine):**